michaelmarty/UniDec/unidec/src/UNICHROM_PERFORMANCE_PLAN.md

 is an identity pass.
 Very small positive width is not automatically zero: omitting nonzero taps is an approximation even if their effect is tiny.

-First construct full-length axis arrays that reproduce `MakeKernel2D` and `periodic_scan_peak_UCCD`, including origin/end image contributions.
-Preserve the existing periodic boundaries.
-Do not substitute a minimum-distance Gaussian, zero padding, reflection, or per-edge renormalization.
+First construct full-length axis arrays that reproduce the current UniChrom sampled kernel, including origin/end image contributions.
+Preserve periodic m/z convolution and the configured mirrored or zero scan extension, crop, folded adjoint and sensitivity.
+Do not revert to the historical unpadded scan operator or substitute a minimum-distance Gaussian.
 The split Gaussian/Lorentzian shape is asymmetric; the adjoint uses reversed periodic offsets.
 Derive each axis from its actual helper: charge split-shape orientation differs from m/z.
 Keep normalization explicit and apply it once.